flow php

 use function Flow\PostgreSql\DSL\{pgsql_client, pgsql_connection};

-// Create converters with defaults + custom
+// Create converters with defaults + register a custom one

-$converters = ValueConverters::create()
+$converters = ValueConverters::create();

-->with(new CustomMoneyConverter());
+$converters->register(new CustomMoneyConverter());

 $client = pgsql_client(